samueldosramos/dotfiles/README.md

 ```
 6. Remove the installation zip and folder

+### Setup after installation

+#### Hostname
-**Note:** If you wish, you can use the following commands to rename your Mac, replacing _newname_ by the desired name.
+If you wish, you can use the following commands to rename your Mac, replacing _newname_ by the desired name.

 ```
 sudo scutil --set ComputerName "newname"